groundhog2k/helm-charts/charts/graylog/README.md

 - Helm 3.x
 - PV provisioner support in the underlying infrastructure

+## Hint

+OpenSearch/Elasticsearch can be installed by using the respective helm charts and setting the hostname in `settings.elastic.hosts`
+MongoDB can be referenced by installed using the subchart with `mongodb.enabled` or by pointing to another MongoDB installation. (see Database settings)

 ## Installing the Chart

 To install the chart with the release name `my-release`: